 LHR is a special "Lite Hash Rate" edition of cards Nvidia released.
 These cards have different core package compared to non-LHR cards, clearly identifiable if you take a look at the PCB after removing heatsink and thermal interface.
 Nvidia stated that these cards are currently going to be produced and sold simultaneously with non-LHR cards, and that the LHR variations need to be labeled by manufacturing and retail partners.

-Currently released limited models only limit performance in Ethash and Etchash algorithms, although there exist rumors stating that more algorithms, including those below, are going to be affected with the newer cards.
+Currently released limited models only limit performance in Etchash algorithms, although there exist rumors stating that more algorithms, including those below, are going to be affected with the newer cards.

 Other popular algorithms, in which these cards aren't currently limited: